Benefits Of Talking To Yourself And How To Do It Right To Master a Language

 Proper preparation kills stress and anxiety.

-Talking to yourself enables you to concentrate on your weaknesses.
+Self-talk enables you to concentrate on your weaknesses.
 Such deliberate practice can significantly improve your language level.

 If you discuss most of these subjects with yourself, I can guarantee you that you’ll be able to talk with every native speaker about almost anything you want.
 Isn’t it a definition of being fluent?